veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/menu-item.md

 1. Create a page called “page”.
 2. Drag and drop the “Menu” component.
-3. Set the “matMenu” attribute as “menu”.
+3. Set the “matMenu” attribute to “menu”.
 4. Drag and drop 3 “Menu Item” components inside the “Menu” component.
-5. Set the “MenuItemName” as “item1”, “item2” and “item3” respectively.
+5. Set the “MenuItemName” attribute of the first "Menu Item" component to “item1”.
+6. Set the “MenuItemName” attribute of the second "Menu Item" component to “item2”.
+7. Set the “MenuItemName” attribute of the third "Menu Item" component to “item3”.
-6. Drag and drop the “Menu Button” component to the desired position and set “MenuName” attribute as “Menu” and “[matMenuTriggerFor]” attribute to “menu”.
+8. Drag and drop the “Menu Button” component to the desired position and set “MenuName” attribute to “Menu” and “[matMenuTriggerFor]” attribute to “menu”.
- 7. Now, when the “Menu” button is clicked, it will reveal the list of menu items (“item1”, “item2”, “item3”).
+9. Now, when the “Menu” button is clicked, it will reveal the list of menu items (“item1”, “item2”, “item3”).

 ## Associated Attributes
 - **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).